IceHe/lib/mac/initialize.md

 ## Network Proxy

-> FYI - For Your Information ( 仅供参考, 自行配置 )
+> First thing first!

-If cannot download softwares, need to configure network proxy ( in China Mainland )
+If you cannot download softwares, you may need to configure network proxy ( in China mainland ).

+FYI - For Your Information ( 仅供参考, 请自行配置 )

 1. Connect to network
 2. Open `System Preferences` → `Network` → `Advanced…` → `Proxies`